Shiby-Mathew/E-commerce-Back-End/README.md

 ## Description

 ```
-This project is an E-commerce backend working with Express.js API and Sequelize to interact with MySQL database.
+This project is for an E-commerce backend, working with Express.js API and Sequelize to interact with
-Application allows users to view, view by id's, add, edit and detele values from the database through running API routes in Insomnia,
+ MySQL database.
+Application allows users to view, add, edit and delete details from
-for categories,product and tags.
+ the database through running API routes in Insomnia, for categories, product and tags.

 ```